 The program is run out of Zink Hall on the IUP campus.
 The building is located on Maple Street in front of the football stadium.
 The program utilizes gymnasiums, the indoor swimming pool, and the James G. Mill Fitness Center.

-Registration is currently closed.
-Due to the high demand of interested families, space is limited.
-Please contact David Wachob (email@example.com) before submitting registration forms.
+Due to the high demand from interested families, space is limited.
+Please contact David Wachob (firstname.lastname@example.org) before submitting registration forms.
 We make every effort to get as many families enrolled as possible.

 Click here for registration information and forms.